joAQUINCE/IDD-Fa19-Lab5/readme.md

 ## 1. A video of your Jack in the Box in action.

-Videos of the Jack is maintained in the following URLs:
+Videos of my "Jack in the Box" design  maintained in the following URLs:

 [Jack in the Box - Video 1](https://youtu.be/gYxZ4OLi8rU)